fabacab/awesome-cybersecurity-blueteam/README.md

 ### Kubernetes

 - [KubeSec](https://kubesec.io/) - Static analyzer of Kubernetes manifests that can be run locally, as a Kuberenetes admission controller, or as its own cloud service.
+- [Kyverno](https://kyverno.io/) - Policy engine designed for Kubernetes.
 - [Linkerd](https://linkerd.io/) - Ultra light Kubernetes-specific service mesh that adds observability, reliability, and security to Kubernetes applications without requiring any modification of the application itself.
 - [Managed Kubernetes Inspection Tool (MKIT)](https://github.com/darkbitio/mkit) - Query and validate several common security-related configuration settings of managed Kubernetes cluster objects and the workloads/resources running inside the cluster.
 - [Polaris](https://polaris.docs.fairwinds.com/) - Validates Kubernetes best practices by running tests against code commits, a Kubernetes admission request, or live resources already running in a cluster.
 - [certificate-expiry-monitor](https://github.com/muxinc/certificate-expiry-monitor) - Utility that exposes the expiry of TLS certificates as Prometheus metrics.
-- [kubernetes-event-exporter](https://github.com/opsgenie/kubernetes-event-exporter) - Allows exporting the often missed Kubernetes events to various outputs so that they can be used for observability or alerting purposes.
+- [k-rail](https://github.com/cruise-automation/k-rail) - Workload policy enforcement tool for Kubernetes.
 - [kube-forensics](https://github.com/keikoproj/kube-forensics) - Allows a cluster administrator to dump the current state of a running pod and all its containers so that security professionals can perform off-line forensic analysis.
 - [kube-hunter](https://kube-hunter.aquasec.com/) - Open-source tool that runs a set of tests ("hunters") for security issues in Kubernetes clusters from either outside ("attacker's view") or inside a cluster.
+- [kubernetes-event-exporter](https://github.com/opsgenie/kubernetes-event-exporter) - Allows exporting the often missed Kubernetes events to various outputs so that they can be used for observability or alerting purposes.

 ### Service meshes